jhonatanTeixeira/database-migrator/README.md

 ## Usage

-Configure your environment, you need to inform a conection to the source db and the destination db
+Configure your environment, you need to inform a conection to the source db and the destination db. you can use environment variables or a .env file like the following:

 ```properties
 SOURCE_CONNECTION=oracle+cx_oracle://user:passwrod@connection_sring